A reader wrote to me last week, “Gina, where are you??? Are you okay? Or, has something happened to my ADHD Roller Coaster blog subscription?”

 Down this path and around the hill….lined with lupines and California poppies!

 So, that’s it.
 I’ve had a wondrous spring.
+The best spring vacation ever.
 Thanks for your patience in my absence!